Lucevar/npc-outfit-diversity/README.md

 * [**Onion - Layered Accessories**](https://www.nexusmods.com/morrowind/mods/50352) by Safebox

 ## Features
+* Edits approx 700 out of 2675 total NPCs in vanilla Morrowind (+ expansions).
 * Many NPCs have received outfit upgrades with unique or rare armours: look out for names like Vedam Dren, Bolvyn Venim, Gothren, Orvas Dren, and more
 * Many bandits and Hlaalu nobles now have heads more fitting to them, using resources from TD - thanks to Rogues Gallery and Hlaalu Noble Facial Overhaul
-* Noble Dunmer have a much greater variety of exquisite robes to choose from, as well as hair worthy of their status in life - thanks to Dunmer Noble Overhaul
+* Noble Dunmer have a much greater variety of exquisite robes to choose from, as well as hair worthy of their status in life - thanks to Dunmer Noble Overhaul.
+Additionally, upgrades the outfits of many nobles that DNO skipped.
 * Khajiit and Argonians also have much more diverse heads and hairs thanks to More Argonian Heads and Dim's Khajiit Head & Hair pack
 * Slaves now look more beaten-down: many have dirty or torn clothes, or are carrying backbaskets and miners picks
 * Buoyant Armigers are now distinguished by their unique chitin-glass blended armours, while the Ordinators are clothed according to the Orders to which they belong